 Most skin disorders are not life-threatening; however, their impact on patients’ quality of life can be detrimental (1).

 Skin disorders can profoundly affect how patients see themselves and their social interactions (2).
 Some patients develop avoidance-coping mechanisms, even when their symptoms are not visible.

 A study also reveals that people who have skin ailments have a more mediocre quality of life and psychosocial functioning compared to those who do not have these conditions.
 (3) They are also more prone to depression, anxiety, and suicidality.

 A study in 2019 (4) reveals that cannabidiol (CBD), the non-psychoactive component of the cannabis plant, helps in the maintenance of skin homeostasis, barrier formation, and regeneration.

 The research also uncovered that the administration of CBD could help improve atopic dermatitis (eczema), psoriasis, scleroderma (hardening of the skin), acne, hair growth and pigmentation disorders, keratin diseases, various tumors, and even itch.

-CBD can also help treat cancers like Kaposi sarcoma and skin cancer.
+CBD can also possibly play a role in treating cancers like Kaposi sarcoma and skin cancer, according to early, non-clinical research.
 It also alleviates the symptoms of hidradenitis suppurativa, a skin condition characterized by painful bumps under the skin (5).

-Another study in 2019 discusses the effectivity of CBD-enriched ointment as a topical treatment that is safe and non-invasive, especially for patients with inflammatory skin conditions (6).
+Another study in 2019 discusses the efficacy of CBD-enriched ointment as a topical treatment that is safe and non-invasive, especially for patients with inflammatory skin conditions (6).